Thornton Primary School

 Knowledge

 Our knowledge-centred curriculum, is planned so that it builds on prior knowledge, sequentially, utilising a mastery model approach for the majority of our children and carefully considers the importance of future learning.
 Learning is made memorable by experiences and opportunities to revisit learning.
 Memorable learning, which is constantly discussed and referred to, ensures children learn more and remember more.
-All children, no matter what their prior learning, are challenged to achieve their best in all subjects and provided with the knowledge and skills they need to move on to the next stage of their learning.
+All children, no matter what their prior learning, are challenged to achieve their best in all subjects and provided with the knowledge and skills they need to move on to the next stage of their education.

 Our Values